marcelwenner/dnspx/README.md

 ![Version](https://img.shields.io/badge/version-0.9.0-blue)
 ![License](https://img.shields.io/badge/license-Apache--2.0-blue)

+## ⚠️ Production Readiness Notice

-## ⚠️ AWS Integration Status
+### AWS Integration
-AWS service discovery is implemented but not extensively tested in production environments.
+AWS service discovery is implemented but **not extensively tested in production environments**.
 Please test thoroughly in your specific AWS setup before relying on it for critical workloads.

+### Windows SSPI Authentication
+Windows SSPI (proxy authentication) support is **experimental and not extensively tested in production**.
+Use with caution in enterprise environments and consider alternative authentication methods for production deployments.

+### Security
+For security considerations and known vulnerabilities, please see [SECURITY.md](SECURITY.md).

 ## 📸 Screenshots